Make Your Next Trip Extraordinary

 Hidden gem

 While many people visit the Upper Barrakka Gardens in Valletta, most overlook the public garden with fantastic views that is located across the harbor in the city of Senglea.
-Its most striking feature is the gardjola watchtower; Damon and Jason can arrange for a private cocktail hour or dinner in the tower.
+Its most striking feature is the Gardjola watchtower; Damon and Jason can arrange for a private cocktail hour or dinner in the tower, with a spectacular fireworks display.

 Charter a traditional dghajsa boat to see the Grand Harbour.
-A 30-minute tour of this historic harbor costs fewer than 50 euros for up to six people.
+A 30-minute tour of this historic harbor costs less than 50 euros for up to six people.

 Qbajjar Salt Pans, Malta

-The Qbajjar Salt Pans on Gozo offer stunning views.
+The Qbajjar Salt Pans on Gozo offer stunning views for a private picnic.
 Photo: Exclusively Malta

-The views are impeccable from the Dingli Cliffs on Malta and the salt pans on Gozo, and there are olive groves on both islands where you can settle in for an al fresco lunch.
-Jason and Damon frequently plan private, pop-up picnics in quiet spots around the islands, with a casual basket of goodies or a more formal set table and chef-prepared meal.
+The views are impeccable from the Dingli Cliffs on Malta and the salt pans on Gozo.
+Jason and Damon frequently plan private, pop-up picnics in quiet spots around the islands, with a casual basket of goodies or a more formal set table and chef-prepared barbecue.

 Bragging rights

 The Knights of Malta is a Roman Catholic organization dedicated to charity that has played a role in the country’s heritage since the 16th century.
-Jason and Damon can introduce you privately to a Knight of this Order—in his enclave atop a storied fort.
-He can elucidate how the Knights’ history is interwoven with that of Malta and explain their current philanthropic mission.
+Jason and Damon can introduce you to various members of this Order and others over a private dinner.
+These luminary locals will elucidate how the Knights’ history is interwoven with that of Malta and explain their current philanthropic mission.

-Jason and Damon are friends with a noble family whose ancestors have lived on Malta since the 17th century—and they will personally welcome you into their 250-year-old home, which is full of remarkable works of art; it’s like stepping into a museum.
+Jason and Damon are friends with a noble family whose ancestors have lived on Malta since the 17th century—who will personally welcome you into their 250-year-old home, which is full of remarkable works of art; it’s like stepping into a museum.

 Where to Stay and What to Eat

-The long-awaited Iniala Harbour House is the most luxurious hotel in Malta—in terms of design, food, and service—with the best address in Valletta and views of the Grand Harbour.
+The Iniala Harbour House is the most luxurious hotel on Malta—in terms of design, food, and service—with the best address in Valletta and magnificent views of the Grand Harbour.
 Jason and Damon’s travelers receive upgrades when available.

-But Malta’s most beautiful and interesting properties are its private countryside villas and city palazzos.
-Jason and Damon have access to modern, Mediterranean-style villas in the north of the island and centuries-old palazzos (some of which have pools or rooftop hot tubs) in Valletta and the Three Cities.
+That said, Malta’s most beautiful and interesting properties are its private countryside villas and city palazzos.
+Jason and Damon have access to modern, Mediterranean-style villas in the north of the island and centuries-old palazzos (some of which have pools or rooftop hot tubs) in the Three Cities.

 Best-bang-for-your-buck hotel

 The 21-room Cugo Gran Macina, which skillfully works Scandinavian-style minimalist luxury into the bones of a limestone historic landmark.
-Although it’s located across Grand Harbour from Valletta, Jason and Damon work with boatmen who will privately ferry you to town and back.
+Although it’s located across Grand Harbour from Valletta, Jason and Damon work with boaters who will privately ferry you to town and back in their dghajsa water taxis.
 It’s worth booking a mid-category corner suite for the harbor views from your private terrazzo.
-Jason and Damon’s travelers receive upgrades when available.

 Most villages have a band club, with everyone from the young to the elderly marching in the band during that village’s feast.
 Stop in at the King’s Own Band Club Bar and Restaurant, just off the main street in Valletta, for a sampling of Maltese delicacies at reasonable prices.